TITLE 17 PUBLIC UTILITIES AND UTILITY SERVICES

-(c) Narrative of the projects explain the current and ongoing status of completion or ready for service dates (RFS), and other pertinent facts (i.e., project delays, permit status, surveys, right of ways issues) for reporting purposes.
+(c) Narratives of the projects that explain the current and ongoing status of completion or ready for service dates (RFS), and other pertinent facts (i.e., project delays, permit status, surveys, right of ways issues) for reporting purposes.
 The term ready for service (“RFS”) means a description of projects where construction is complete and the project is operational.

 (2) The period for the reporting of project details shall be semi-annual, at a minimum, to continue for the period that funds are awarded.